Define nonverbal communication:

 When you are getting to a conclusion by presumptions based on your observation, then do something to consolidate it.
 Yes, you should rely on your instinct, but you should be precaution too.

 And to make sure that what you’re thinking is closer to actuality, frame questions whose response shall help you decide.
 These may not be direct questions, though not always at least.
-Look for more symptoms that either supports your deny your growing point of view.
+Look for more symptoms that either support your deny your growing point of view.
 Nonverbal and verbal communication have to go together to support each other.

 Know that our reading could only be a guess